fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 #### Cosmetics Attributes

-Cosmetic attributes let you configure chart cosmetics like color, transparency, font size etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
-For a detailed list of cosmetic attributes click here.
+Cosmetic attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's look and feel, no cosmetic attributes are used in this sample.
+For a detailed list of cosmetic attributes click [here]({}).

 For the detailed list of attributes, click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').